Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers take on Josh Bell and the Miami Marlins on Friday at 10:10 PM ET.
+Freddie Freeman and the Los Angeles Dodgers face Jorge Soler and the Miami Marlins at Dodger Stadium on Saturday.
+First pitch is at 3:00 PM ET.

-The Marlins have been listed as +115 moneyline underdogs for this matchup with the favored Dodgers (-140).
-The total is 8.5 runs for this contest (with -115 odds to go over and -105 odds on the under).
+The Marlins are +120 moneyline underdogs for this matchup with the favored Dodgers (-145).
+The over/under for the contest has been set at 8.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.